damontallen/IPython-quick-ref-sheets/README.md

 IPython-quick-ref-sheets
 ========================

-This is ongoing work developing quick reference sheets for IPython.
+This project represents ongoing work developing quick reference sheets for IPython.
 It is an attempt to make several versions of the %quickref IPython magic output for ease of access.